navdeepgaur/i3config/README.md

 `
 chmod +x .toggles/screens_extend_toggle.sh
 `

-if all goes well, `Win+p` should switch between hdmi-1 + internal screen and internal screen mode only mode
+if all goes well, `Win+p` should switch between hdmi-01 + internal screen and internal screen only mode